-You can follow best practices when you deploy and manage Azure Stack in your datacenter to help mitigate data loss in the event of a catastrophic failure.
+Follow these best practices when you deploy and manage Azure Stack Hub to help mitigate data loss if there's a catastrophic failure.

-You should review the best practices at a regular interval to verify that your installation is still in compliance when changes are made to the operation flow.
-Should you encounter any issues while implementing these best practices, contact Microsoft Support for help.
+Review the best practices regularly to verify that your installation is still in compliance when changes are made to the operation flow.
+If you come across any issues while implementing these best practices, contact Microsoft Support for help.

 Configuration best practices

-Enable Infrastructure Backup after deployment of each Azure Stack Cloud.
-Using Azure Stack PowerShell you can schedule backups from any client/server with access to the operator management API endpoint.
+Enable Infrastructure Backup after deployment of each Azure Stack Hub Cloud.
+Using Azure Stack Hub PowerShell, you can schedule backups from any client/server with access to the operator management API endpoint.

 The Universal Naming Convention (UNC) string for the path must use a fully qualified domain name (FQDN).
-IP address is possible if name resolution is not possible.
+IP address can be used if name resolution isn't possible.
 A UNC string specifies the location of resources such as shared files or devices.